fracpete/minify-weka/README.md

   --java-home JAVAHOME   The java home directory  of  the JDK that includes
                          the jdeps binary, default  is taken from JAVA_HOME environment variable.
+  --ant-home ANTHOME     The  ant   home   directory   (above   the   'bin'
+                         directory), if not on PATH.
   --classes CLASSES      The file containing the  classes  to determine the
                          dependencies for.
 Empty  lines  and lines starting with # get ignored.